Fred Martin (artist)

-Fred Thomas Martin (June 13, 1927 – October 10, 2022) was an American artist, writer and arts administrator and educator who was active in the San Francisco Bay Area art scene since the late 1940s.
-He was a driving force of the Bay Area art scene from the mid 1950s until his retirement from the San Francisco Art Institute.
+Fred Thomas Martin (June 13, 1927 – October 8, 2022) was an American artist, writer and arts administrator, and educator who was active in the San Francisco Bay Area art scene since the late 1940s.
+He was a driving force of the Bay Area art scene from the mid-1950s until he retired from the San Francisco Art Institute.
 In addition to his artistic practice, Martin was widely known for his work as a longtime administrator and Professor Emeritus at the San Francisco Art Institute (SFAI).

 Early life and education

 Fred Martin was born on June 13, 1927, in San Francisco, California, where his parents lived in an apartment on Geary Street.
 His father was an electrical engineer, his mother a homemaker.
 A year after his birth, the family moved to nearby Alameda, and later to Oakland, where he attended school.
-In his final year of high school, Martin decided to major in Decorative Art at University of California, Berkeley after a teacher determined his interests were more creative than scientific, although he originally hoped to pursue a degree in Physics.
+In his final year of high school, Martin decided to major in Decorative Art at University of California, Berkeley after a teacher determined his interests were more creative than scientific, although he originally hoped to pursue a degree in physics.
 It was during this time that he was first exposed to ancient Chinese art and visual culture, which have deeply influenced his own art.

 Martin received a Bachelor of Arts degree from the University of California, Berkeley in 1949, at a time when painters Sam Francis and Jay DeFeo were also students in the art department.
 There, he studied with painter and theorist Erle Loran and WPA era painter Ray Scepter Boynton.
 Between 1949 and 1950, Martin studied with David Park, in addition to Mark Rothko and Clyfford Still, who were visiting instructors, at the California School of Fine Arts (now the San Francisco Art Institute).
 He returned to UC Berkeley a few years later and obtained a Master of Arts degree in 1954.